kohaerenzstifter/c/kVstSequencer/README.md

 ![1](https://github.com/kohaerenzstifter/c/blob/master/kVstSequencer/1.jpg)

-Next, select an instrument track of your choosing and within the Device Panel click on "+".
+Next, select an instrument track as you see fit and within the Device Panel click on "+".
 In the device selection dialog that comes up, just enter "kVst" in the search bar at the top and then select "kVstSequencer" at the right:

 ![2](https://github.com/kohaerenzstifter/c/blob/master/kVstSequencer/2.jpg)